truenas/middleware/docs/userguide/index.rst

 bottom line is that these minimums are based on the feedback of many users.
 Users that do not meet these requirements and who ask for help in the forums or
 IRC will likely be ignored because of the abundance of information that FreeNAS® may not behave properly with less than 8GB of RAM.

-**NOTE:** adding an L2ARC is not a substitute for insufficient RAM as L2ARC needs RAM in order to function.
+.. note:: adding an L2ARC is not a substitute for insufficient RAM as L2ARC needs RAM in order to function.
 If you do not have enough RAM for a good sized
    ARC you will not be increasing performance, and in most cases you will actually hurt performance and could potentially cause system instability.

-**WARNING:** to ensure consistency for the checksumming and parity calculations performed by ZFS, ECC RAM is highly recommended.
+.. warning:: to ensure consistency for the checksumming and parity calculations performed by ZFS, ECC RAM is highly recommended.
 Using non-ECC RAM can cause unrecoverable damage to a zpool resulting in a loss of all data in the pool.

 Compact or USB Flash
 ~~~~~~~~~~~~~~~~~~~~